CBIIT/R-cometsAnalytics/RPackageSource/README.md

 ```
 devtools::install_github("CBIIT/R-cometsAnalytics/RPackageSource")
 ```

+# Manual
+[Click here](https://github.com/CBIIT/R-cometsAnalytics/blob/gh-pages/COMETS-manual.pdf) to view the user manual for the COMETS R package.

 # Vignette
-[Click here](https://github.com/CBIIT/R-cometsAnalytics/blob/wheelerb/RPackageSource/vignettes/cometsvignette.html) to view a detailed vignette that outlines the basic steps of the software.
+[Click here](https://github.com/CBIIT/R-cometsAnalytics/blob/gh-pages/cometsvignette2.html) to view a detailed vignette that outlines the basic steps of the software.

 # Example Data
 We have provided an example input file for users to mimic when creating their own.
 This data can be found in the folder inst/extdata.